Chakroun-Anas/turbo-console-log/README.md

   Newsletter subscribers before launch automatically receive a free PRO key

 🔐 PRO sits on top of the free version — open source stays free forever.
-📩 [Join the newsletter](https://www.turboconsolelog.io/join) to get early access and launch updates.
+📩 [Join the newsletter](https://www.turboconsolelog.io/join) to get gifts and launch updates.

 > 🧪 This is a **pre-launch milestone** — PRO goes fully public next week.
 Thank you for being part of the journey.